Arvmor/BTC-Trader/README.md

 Long story short, it will buy **Low** and sell **High**.

 # Current Results
+### Please note that this is not the FINAL version
 `31%` Profit since January 2020
 <br> `7.75%` Profit/Month
 # ToDo List